-GASB Statement 96-Subscription-Based Information Technology Arrangements was issued by the GASB in May 2020 and will be effective for the School District's 2023 fiscal year.
+Governmental Accounting Standards Board (GASB) Statement No. 96-Subscription-based Information Technology Arrangements was issued in May 2020.
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
-To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
+This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a rightto-use subscription asset - an intangible asset - and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
+To the extent relevant, the standards for SBITAs are based on the standard established in Statement No. 87, Leases, as amended.
+There was no required restatement of beginning of year balances.